Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Preliminary Results

-We begin by defining alternate radar SINR models, and establishing their relationship to $\SINRr$.
-Characterizing the distribution of $\SINRr$ is challenging due to the fact that it is expressed as a mean of the inverse interference experienced over the allocated resource elements in $\Sr$.
-Indeed one may recognize the denominator as a harmonic mean.
-Our alternate SINR models make use of the relationship between different types of means, which are defined as follows.
+The principal challenge in characterizing the distribution of $\SINRr$ lies in the fact that it is expressed as a mean of the inverse interference experienced over the allocated resource elements in $\Sr$.
+One may recognize the denominator as a harmonic mean.
+Our alternate SINR models make use of the relationship between arithmetic, geometric, and harmonic means, which are defined as follows.

 \textbf{Definition: (Arithmetic, Geometric, and Harmonic Means)} {\em Let $X$ be a non-negative random variable over some countable state space $\mathcal{X}$ with PMF $p$.
 The arithmetic mean of $X$ with respect to $p$ is